Super-Latino-Heat/Python-Workshop-Final/Readme.md

 ### Exercice

-Now that you have the example of the pie chart, I invite you to try adding a bar chart using the matplotlib documentation.
-[Documentation :](https://matplotlib.org/stable/index.html)
+Now that you have the example of the pie chart, I invite you to try adding a bar chart using the [matplotlib documentation.](https://matplotlib.org/stable/index.html)

 Note : You can uncomment the following lines in items.j2
 ```html